bercowsky/Collapsing/README.md

 cd src
 python3 eval_stego.py
 ```
-This script will extract features from a user-defined number of images, then creates meta-points for them, and finally run Collapsing to assign pseudo-labels for each pixel.
-The script will then evaluate the performance of Collapsing using the pseudo-labels and the ground truth labels, logging the results into W&B.

-To run evaluation using DINO, DINOv2 or SAM as a feature extractor:
+To run experiments using DINO, DINOv2 or SAM as a feature extractor:
 ```shell script
 cd src
 python3 eval.py
 ```

-As before, this script extracts features from a user-defined number of images using the selected model, then creates meta-points for them, and finally run Collapsing to assign pseudo-labels for each pixel.
+These scripts will extract features from a user-defined number of images, then creates meta-points for them, and finally run Collapsing to assign pseudo-labels for each pixel.
 The script will then evaluate the performance of Collapsing using the pseudo-labels and the ground truth labels, logging the results into W&B.

 Each script has a number of options to select, including the number of images to use, the distance metric to use (between euclidean and 1-cosine_similarity), the radius of the meta-points and the `k` for the `k`-nearest neighbors algorithm used in Collapsing.
 Additionally, in `eval.py` the user can select the model to use as a feature extractor, and the option to apply PCA to those features.